 Your packaging is your brand

 Your packaging is also your brand.
-It sits there on-shelf constantly sending out your core brand message.
+It sits there on-shelf and on-line constantly sending out your core brand message.
 Your marketing messages may change each season or year, but your packaging remains constant – often for as many as 3 or 4 years.

 To be clear, when we are talking packaging we generally mean the graphic design of your pack which comprises the majority of our work.